Thermal stability of nano-scale ferroelectric domains by molecular dynamics modeling: Introduction

 We recognize that modern imaging techniques give impressive spatial resolution of ferroelectric structures \cite{Grunebohm2022}.
-However, only computer simulations allows studying ferroelectric systems with quasi-arbitrary temporal resolution and without superimposed impact of surfaces and possible defects.
+However, only computer simulations allow to study ferroelectric systems with quasi-arbitrary temporal resolution and without superimposed impact of surfaces and possible defects.
 We can, therefore, give details and explanations on the microscopic processes related to the stability of nano-domains.
 Several computational models on different scales exist to study ferroelectric effects.
 On the micro- and mesoscopic scale, Landau-type or phase field models are often employed \cite{Levanyuk2020}.
-However, thermal fluctuations cannot be treated directly be these methods and are only rarely mimicked using random fields \cite{Yang2020}.
-Thus, we decided to use classical atomistic models that capture all the relevant fluctuations and dynamics on an atomic scale \cite{Mitchell1993}.
-This approach is supplemented by the computationally more efficient effective Hamiltonian (\heff) approach that is built around the material response on a unit cell level \cite{Rabe1987}.
+However, thermal fluctuations cannot be treated directly by these methods and are only rarely mimicked using random fields \cite{Yang2020}.
+Thus, we decided to use classical molecular dynamics (MD) simulations for two different types of potentials: First, we use pair potentials of core-shell type that capture all the relevant fluctuations and dynamics on an atomic scale \cite{Mitchell1993} as have been pioneered by \textcite{Tinte1999}.
+Recent applications of core-shell atomistic models include Refs.~\cite{Shin2007, Boddu2017}.
+Second, this approach is supplemented by the computationally more efficient effective Hamiltonian (\heff) approach that is built around the material response on a unit cell level which have been pioneered by Rabe \textit{et al.} \cite{Rabe1987, Zhong1994}.
+Recent studies involving this method involve Refs.~\cite{Khachaturyan2022,Nahas2020}.
 Both approaches are based on ab initio calculations.
 So far, a reliable cross-validation for the two models on a relevant case such as a ferroelectric DW is missing in literature.
-The former type of model has been pioneered by Tinte et al. \cite{Tinte1999} and recent applications of core-shell atomistic models include Refs.~\cite{Shin2007, Boddu2017}.
-Using the electric field as a driving force, \textcite{Shin2007} found that the propagation of DWs in lead titanate occurs by nucleation and nucleus growth on the DW.
-The study found that the energy barrier for growth of a 2D nucleus on the DW is much smaller than for the formation of an initial nucleus inside a domain far away from any DW.
-Moreover, the growth of nuclei occurs preferentially in the DW plane.
-As the nucleus formation at the DW is easy, we deem it possible that nucleation also occurs randomly through activation by thermal fluctuations in the absence of electric fields.